skeetor/amiga-utils/README.md

 # CMake examples with for Amiga

-These are examples for creating Amiga Projects using amigaos compiler from here: https://github.com/bebbo/amiga-gcc
+These are examples for creating Amiga Projects using AmigaOS compiler from bebbo: https://github.com/bebbo/amiga-gcc

 In order to use this you have to put the tools directory into your path and execute

 `. amiga-env`

 The examples should run on any kickstartfrom 1.x up.

+For using this package, you need either a Linux installation or under Windows using MSYS2 MSYS (not MingW).

 ### Installation